To see the CELTIC ART OF HAMISH BURGESS please visit our Gallery page.

 TOP MAUI CELTIC NEWS STORIES

-Maui Celtic's own Hamish Douglas Burgess was awarded 'Scot of the Year' for 2010 by the Caledonian Society of Hawaii on Saturday April 10th at the Hawaiian Scotish Festival, for services to the Scottish/Hawaiian community.
+Maui Celtic's own Hamish Douglas Burgess was awarded 'Scot of the Year' in 2010 by the Caledonian Society of Hawaii on Saturday April 10th at the Hawaiian Scotish Festival, for services to the Scottish/Hawaiian community.
 "The Caledonian Society has presented this award each year since 1987 to an individual who is of Scottish descent or has embraced an interest in Scotland and Scottish culture, has supported the Scottish community in Hawai'i, and has made a contribution to the Hawaiian community in general.
 The Board members of the Caledonian Society believe that you meet these criteria and are a person who exemplifies the values upon which this award is based."

 Hamish would like to humbly extend his gratitude to the Hawaiian Scots for this recognition - Mahalo.